Surfing the Usenet with our Newshosting Usenet Browser.

 - Once a newsgroup has been added to your bookmarks you can browse it at your leisure

-You can also being the process by right clicking in the bookmarks area and choosing Add Bookmark.
+You can also begin the process by right clicking in the bookmarks area and choosing Add Bookmark.

 Deleting newsgroups from bookmarks